edulinq/quizgen/README.md

 #### Docker Compilation

-The QuizGen can compile PDFs using a Docker image with the `--pdflatex-use-docker` flag.
+The QuizGen can compile PDFs using [Docker](https://www.docker.com/) with the `--pdflatex-use-docker` flag.
 The Docker image used for compilation is `quizgen/latex.py`.
 This image includes pdflatex and all required LaTeX packages for generating PDFs.
 The basic usage is as follows:
 ```
 python3 -m quizgen.cli.pdf.create <path to JSON file> --pdflatex-use-docker
 ```

 Requirements:
 - Ensure Docker is installed and running.
 You can verify this by running `docker info`.

+**Note** : Docker-based compilation may be slightly slower than local compilation due to container overhead.

 ### Math Equations in HTML